Allanx495/Projects/README.md

 </div>

 This repo grows as I do.
 I’m currently:
-- Building a car price predictor
+- Building a car price predictor.
-- Learning webscraping
+- Learning webscraping.
-- A vintage car dataset for the Bay Area
+- Building a vintage car dataset for the Bay Area for car enthusiasts.
-- Working on a Facebook user behavioral dashboard
+- Working on a Facebook user behavioral dashboard.
-- Getting better at **data storytelling** through dashboards and visuals
+- Getting better at **data storytelling** through dashboards and visuals.

 ---